Rachel Morin’s homicide probed as sister says she ‘did not go willingly’

 On Sunday morning, law enforcement officials in Maryland issued an urgent plea for information about Ms Morin’s whereabouts.

-The Hartford County Sheriff’s Office said Ms Morin was last seen at around 6pm on Saturday leaving to walk on the Ma and Pa Trail.
+The Harford County Sheriff’s Office said Ms Morin was last seen at around 6pm on Saturday leaving to walk on the Ma and Pa Trail.

 She was described as 5’2 (1.57m), 107 pounds (48kgs), with blonde hair and blue eyes.
 Ms Morin had been wearing a blue or black tank top, black sports bra, black spandex shorts, and gray sneakers when she was last sighted.